djhmateer/djhmateer.github.io/_posts/2022-03-09-hot reload vscode razor pages net6.md

 # go into the Razor Pages Web project folder (usually 1 below solution level)
 cd WebApp
 dotnet watch

+# trying to only see the errors and not warnings
+# can't yet do with dotnet watch
+# this seems to work
+dotnet build /clp:ErrorsOnly

 ```

 Also I turn off autosave - File menu